 A shareholder who wishes to appoint a person other than the management nominees identified on the applicable form(s) of proxy or voting instruction form, as applicable, to represent him, her or it at the Meeting may do so by inserting such person's name in the blank space provided in the applicable form(s) of proxy or voting instruction form, as applicable, and following the instructions for submitting such form of proxy or voting instruction form, as applicable.
 This must be completed prior to registering such proxyholder, which is an additional step to be completed once you have submitted your applicable form(s) of proxy or voting instruction form.
-If you wish that a person other than the management nominees identified on the applicable form(s) of proxy or voting instruction form attend and participate at the Meeting as your proxy and vote your Common Shares, including, if you are a non-registered shareholder and wish to appoint yourself as proxyholder to attend, participate and vote at the Meeting, you MUST register such proxyholder.
+If you wish that a person other than the management nominees identified on the applicable form(s) of proxy or voting instruction form attend and participate at the Meeting as your proxy and vote your Common Shares, including, if you are a non-registered shareholder and wish to appoint yourself as proxyholder to attend, participate and vote at the Meeting, you MUST register such proxyholder after having submitted your applicable form(s) of proxy or voting instruction form, as applicable, identifying such proxyholder.
 Failure to register the proxyholder will result in the proxyholder not receiving a control number to participate in the Meeting (a "Control Number").
 Without a Control Number, proxyholders will not be able to participate or vote at the Meeting.
-To register a proxyholder, shareholders MUST provide American Stock Transfer & Trust Company, LLC their proxyholder's contact information by email to proxy@amstock.com, so that American Stock Transfer & Trust Company, LLC may provide the proxyholder with a Control Number via email.
+To register a proxyholder, shareholders MUST provide American Stock Transfer & Trust Company, LLC their proxyholder with a Control Number via email.